nishamghimire5/airflow-file-compression/README.md

 3. Check the processed and compressed folders to see the results.

-## Using MinIO Event-Driven Processing
+## Using MinIO Scheduled Processing

-To use the MinIO event-driven workflow:
+To use the MinIO workflow:

 1. Access the MinIO console at http://localhost:9001

 2. Navigate to the "source-files" bucket

 3. Upload files through the MinIO web interface

 4. The system will automatically:
-   - Detect the new file (within 10 seconds)
+   - Detect the new file (within a minute)
    - Compress it and store it in the "compressed-files" bucket
    - Move the original to the "processed-files" bucket
    - Send an email notification with file statistics